 These babies need special predigested formulas -- also called hydrolyzed or hypoallergenic formulas.
 The milk proteins in these formulas have already been broken down so baby doesn't have an allergic reaction to them.

 Partially hydrolyzed formulas contain proteins that have been partly broken down to make them easier for babies to digest.
 They are sometimes recommended to prevent allergies in babies who are at high risk because they have a lot of family members with allergies.

 Lactose-free formula is an option for babies who can't eat cow's-milk formula because they're lactose-intolerant.
 This is, however, pretty rare.
 Although this formula is made from cow's milk, the lactose has been removed.

 Babies who have been sick with diarrhea may also find lactose-free formula easier to digest.
-You can try this formula while your baby is getting over a stomach bug, and then switch back to regular formula once he feels better.

 Babies who were born too early (before 37 weeks) need more nutrition to help them catch up on growth.
 Special preterm formulas have the extra protein, calories, calcium, and other nutrients these babies need.

 In babies with reflux, the valve that keeps acid in the stomach hasn't developed enough.
 As a result, acids back up into the esophagus -- the tube that connects the throat with the stomach.
 Babies with reflux may:

 - Act cranky